namebasehq/api-documentation/rest-api.md

 ```
 GET /api/v0/order/open
 ```
-Get all open orders on a symbol. **Careful** when accessing this with no symbol.
+Get the most recent open orders on a symbol (limited to 500).

 **Parameters:**